Wiechel projection

-The Wiechel projection is an azimuthal, equal-area map projection, and a novelty map presented by William H. Wiechel in 1879.
-It is also a modified azimuthal projection.
+The Wiechel projection is an pseudoazimuthal, equal-area map projection, and a novelty map presented by William H. Wiechel in 1879.
+When centered on the pole, it has semicircular meridians arranged in a pinwheel.
 Distortion of direction, shape, and distance is considerable in the edges.

 In polar aspect, the Wiechel projection can be expressed as so:

+The Wiechel can be obtained via an area-preserving polar transformation of the Lambert azimuthal equal-area projection.